Civilitas Foundation

-The Civilitas Foundation (Սիվիլիթաս հիմնադրամ) is an Armenian non-profit organization based in Yerevan, and established in October 2008 by Armenia's former Minister of Foreign Affairs, Vartan Oskanian.
+The Civilitas Foundation (Սիվիլիթաս հիմնադրամ) is an Armenian non-profit organization based in Yerevan.
 It is a development agency and think tank currently directed by Apo Boghigian that works to strengthen civil society, promote democracy, economic development and education in Armenia, and facilitate dialogue between Armenia and the international community on a number of pertinent political issues.
 In doing so, Civilitas has strengthened the ties between Armenia and the Armenian Diaspora.
+The organization houses CivilNet, an independent media outlet.

+History

+The organization was founded in October 2008 by Vartan Oskanian, who formally had served as Armenia's Minister of Foreign Affairs.
 The name was derived from the Latin word Civilitas.

 CivilNet Media

-CivilNet, an online bilingual media outlet of the Civilitas Foundation, was launched by Oskanian on September 21, 2011.
+CivilNet -- an independent and online multilingual media outlet of the Civilitas Foundation -- was launched by Oskanian on September 21, 2011.
+CivilNet is certified as compliant with the journalistic standards of the International Fact-Checking Network and the European Fact-Checking Standards Network.

 Through CivilNet, the foundation produces content in Armenian and English like interviews, articles and weekly wrap-up videos, which focus on fundamental human rights, Armenian democracy, regional peace and the Diaspora, as well as political, economic, social and cultural events in Turkey that are directly or indirectly related to Armenia-Turkey relations, also providing contextual background to the topics.

 CivilNet produced three films about the 1918 Treaty of Batum, the 1920 Treaty of Alexandropol, and the 1921 Treaty of Moscow and Treaty of Kars respectively.
 CivilNet also produced the 2017 documentary film Survival Songs: From West to East, an ethnographic collage showcasing stories and folk music of various Armenian communities formed after the emigrations from Western to Eastern Armenia.
 Its screening on November 13 at the Armenian Embassy in Russia was organized by the initiative of Barev Cultural Club in Moscow.